PlummersSoftwareLLC/Primes/Prime6502Assembly/solution_1/README.md

   .\build.ps1
   .\run.ps1
   ```
+  Note that:
-  Note that `build.ps1` does not need to be executed in subsequent runs; executing `run.ps1` will then suffice.
+  - `build.ps1` does not need to be executed in subsequent runs; executing `run.ps1` will then suffice.
+  - any arguments passed to `run.ps1` will be passed on to the emulator.
 - When the execution of the prime sieve completes, BASIC will show a READY prompt.
 The VICE window will look like this:
   ![VICE window](https://i.ibb.co/f9F5bJv/c128primes.png)